NMAMENDES2/DAD/docs/troubleshooting.md

 ### kubectl timeout

+Relevant for students working on Windows but inside WLS.

 ![kubectl timeout](./assets/dad-issue-1.png)

 This issue is one of the ones that we don't have a proper solution for it.
 We do have a workaround.